This article has links to products and services we love, which we may make commission from.

 - Tap the ribbon type symbol at the bottom right-hand side of the app.

 - The option to ‘Save to Collection’ then appears to the left.
-Click this.
+Select this.

-I first discovered the hot air balloon rides in Cappadocia, Turkey on Instagram and booked up a balloon ride the following year.
+I first discovered the hot air balloon rides in Cappadocia, Turkey, on Instagram and booked a balloon ride the following year.

-Visual platforms such as Pinterest, Instagram and other social media channels are the culprit for many credit card bills!
+Visual platforms such as Pinterest, Instagram, and other social media channels are the culprits for many credit card bills!

 2. Budget Your Trip

-There’s no point having destinations in mind if you don’t have the budget for it.
+There’s no point having destinations in mind if you don’t have the budget.

 I have six tips to help you at this stage of planning.

 How to Save For a Trip

 Choose destinations that meet your bank balance and/or go in low season.